How the Nitrax Math Keyboard actually works.

 Control Option Shift J

 In everyday use, you do not need to think about the technical layer.
-You press the shortcut printed on the keyboard, and the matching symbol appears.
+You press the key combination printed on the keyboard, and the matching symbol appears.

-On Windows, a lightweight app turns shortcuts into symbols.
+On Windows, a lightweight app turns key combinations into symbols.

 The Windows app runs in the background.
-When Math Mode is on, it listens for the Nitrax shortcut layers and inserts the matching Unicode character.
+When Math Mode is on, it listens for the Nitrax key combination layers and inserts the matching Unicode character.

 1